junaidiar19/express-mongo/README.md

 # Blog Ninja

-This is a simple web application for learning purpose about node.js, express.js & mongodb from my favourite youtube channel is [The Net Ninja](https://www.youtube.com/@NetNinja)
+This is a simple web application for learning purpose about node.js, express.js & mongodb from my favorite youtube channel is [The Net Ninja](https://www.youtube.com/@NetNinja)

 ## Installation